britishlibrary/IIIFImageService/readme.txt

 6. Update your SanddragonImageService.properties kakadu.binary.path property to point to the location of the Kakadu installation, if needed.
 		The default is C:\Program Files (x86)\Kakadu\kdu_expand.exe
 7. Update your SanddragonImageService.properties image.root.path property to point to the location of your JP2 files.
 The default is C:\JP2Cache
 8. Temporary files are stored in the location determined by java.io.tmpdir system property e.g. C:\Dev\apache-tomcat-7.0.35\temp.
+There is a property to switch off deletion of temporary .bmp files.
+Some extractors generate .jpg files.
+There is a similar option for these.
 9. There are currently two strategies for resolving the image location.
 When using the SimpleImageLocationStrategy the jp2 file would be located at c:\JP2Cache\imagefilename.jp2.
 		When using the DirectoryFileNoExtensionImageLocationStrategy the jp2 file would be located at c:\JP2Cache\imagefilename\imagefilename
 10. The conversion of jpg images from the output of Kadadu is configurable.
 It is set via a property in SanddragonImageService.properties called kakadu.extractor.strategy.
 The valid values are -